Skip to content

 Finishes were so soft and permeable that the moisture literally evaporated out of the wood and had to be replenished regularly with oil polishes and waxes to keep the wood from drying and decaying.

-Now that we understand why grandma's cleaning secrets simply won't work today, let's debunk some more myths about cleaning modern furniture:
+Now that we understand why grandma's cleaning secrets simply won't work today, let's debunk some myths on the best way to clean wood furniture.

-Let's take a hiatus and flash forward to the modern day and the invention of polyurethane - the durable finish that changed the furniture industry forever.
+Let's flash forward to the modern day and the invention of polyurethane - the durable finish that changed the furniture industry forever.

 Modern finishes provide such a thorough seal that the issue of wood drying out has been virtually eliminated.
 Now, old fashioned oil soaps and polishes just sit on top of the polyurethane finish instead of providing oils to absorb into the wood.